MetazoaPhylogenomicsLab/FANTASIA/README.md

 ## How to use FANTASIA
 ### <b>Latest FANTASIA implementation</b>

-  The current GitHub repository contains the original FANTASIA implementation which suffered from several dependency conflicts in some computers.
-For that, we developed a new expanded, and more stable version.
+  The current GitHub repository contains the FANTASIA (v1) implementation which can generate dependency conflicts in some computers.
+For this reason, we have developed a new more stable version that can be found here: [https://github.com/CBBIO/FANTASIA](https://github.com/CBBIO/FANTASIA).
+Both versions differ in their implementation, performance, and reference dataset.
+Check the paper () for the complete list of differences.

-> [!IMPORTANT]
-> For the latest FANTASIA version, visit [https://github.com/CBBIO/FANTASIA](https://github.com/CBBIO/FANTASIA)

-### <b>Legacy FANTASIA implementation in singularity image (default CPUs)</b>
+### <b>FANTASIA (v1) implementation in singularity image (default CPUs)</b>

   Download the singularity image from [here](https://cloud.sylabs.io/library/gemma.martinezredondo/fantasia/fantasia) by executing: